-Once upon a time, Baby was born, and the only way he ever communicated was by crying, not-crying, or making the sounds that lead up to crying.
-Now, though, he is learning new ways to communicate with you and make themselves understood every day.
-Storytelling may still seem like one of your skills than one of Baby’s, but before long, he’ll be spinning yarns with the best of them.
+Once upon a time, Baby was born, and the only way they ever communicated were by crying, not-crying, or making the sounds that lead up to crying.
+Now, though, they are learning new ways to communicate with you and make themself understood every day.
+Storytelling may still seem like one of your skills than one of Baby’s, but before long, they'll be spinning yarns with the best of them.

 Benefits of toddler storytelling